Loading...

 sudo systemctl restart ssh

-Step 5 : Disable a service from starting on boot.
+Step 5 : Disable a non-approved service at boot.

 Command